From £28,0159

 19 Mazda MX 5 RT update 2023 1 5 engine

 At the launch, Mazda’s engineers said that the 1.5 was the mechanical specification that shows the MX-5 at its absolute purest.
-So that is the version we chose to focus on for the road test.
+So that is the version we chose to focus on when we road tested the ND originally.
+We've since driven every version, however.

-In a modern context, it’s quite a special engine, because where else can you find an engine that spins so freely, and with gathering force, to its 7500rpm redline, short of much more expensive Porsches?
+In a modern context, the MX-5's engines are quite special – both the 1.5 and the 2.0 – because where else can you find an engine that spins so freely, and with gathering force, to its 7500rpm redline, short of much more expensive Porsches?

 The longitudinal four-cylinder engine and RWD layout make for a perfect 50/50 front/rear weight distribution